chainwayxyz/citrea-docs/developer-documentation/cook-l3.md

 #### Step 8: Run op-batcher

-Go back to optimism main folder, and build the op-batcher:
+Go back to the main `optimism` directory, and build the `op-batcher`:

 ```bash
 cd ..